damonallison/notes/linux/dnf.md

 # dnf

 Dandified YUM.
-The success to `yum` for RPM based distributions.
+The successor to `yum` for RPM based distributions.

 ## Config